Freshly/stenotype/README.md

 )
 ```

 The event is then going to be passed to a dispatcher responsible for sending the evens to targets.
-Note that a context handler must be registered before using it.
 See [Custom context handlers](#custom-context-handlers) for more details.

 #### ActionController